Skip to content

 • Next.js (v14, without Turbo)

-Even if your setup requires no configuration, we still recommend using @pacy-dev/plugin-devtools for the smoothest experience and more accurate sourcemaps.
-This plugin is mostly a wrapper around code-inspector at the moment, and it works by adding data attributes to the DOM elements to track the source code location of the elements.
+@pacy-dev/plugin-devtools is mostly a wrapper around code-inspector at the moment, and it works by adding data attributes to the DOM elements to track the source code location of the elements.

 It supports bundlers such as Webpack, Vite, Esbuild, Rspack / Rsbuild, and Turbopack, and frameworks such as React, Vue, Svelte, Preact, Next.js, Nuxt, Solid, Astro, and Qwik.